ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 # Build and deploy
 ## Preparing the project
 The project was developed with [Eclipse Neon](http://www.eclipse.org/neon) with the following plugins added to the base eclipse:
-* Websphere Developer Tool for Liberty: using the Marketplace and searching Websphere developer
+* Websphere Developer Tool for Liberty: using the Marketplace and searching Websphere developer, then use the Eclipse way to install stuff.
 * Gradle eclipse plugin

 Install gradle CLI on your computer so you can build, unit test and assemble war.
-For that see the installation instruction at [gradle](http://gradle.org)
+For that see the installation instructions at [gradle](http://gradle.org)

 ## Preparing your App server
+You can use two approaches: install everything on your computer or use our docker file we have defined in this project.
+### Install everything
 * Install Java JDK, preferably Oracle one.
 For example for a ubuntu build server we did the following commands
 ```
 $ sudo update-ca-certificates -f